-More quality open space contributes to healthy built environments but in a dense urban area like Macquarie Park, land is in high demand.
-We need new and innovative approaches to how we create open space and manage the natural assets of the creeks and will consider the interface between land and water to see and know Wallumattagal Country through nature, culture, programming and activation.
+More quality open space contributes to healthy built environments.
+But in a dense urban area like Macquarie Park, land is in high demand.
+We need new and innovative approaches to how we create open space and manage the natural assets of the creeks.
+We need to consider the interface between land and water so that people can see and know Wallumattagal Country through nature, culture, programming and activation.

-The following actions are proposed to be implemented across Macquarie Park:
+We propose the following actions are implemented across Macquarie Park: